luistalero/Docusaurio-Store/docs/waizant-store/manual-usuario/plan-settings/card-ecosystem/not-completed.md

 ---

-# Funcionalidad Del Estado Not Completed
+# Funcionalidad del Estado Not Completed